Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: The CONFIG Model

 \subsection{Kernel Option 2}

 Consider next the second choice for $K_\mathbf{t}$ (Kernel 2), which we recommend for the multi-stage \textit{sequential} simulations in Scenario 2.
 This kernel takes the non-stationary form:

 Here, $\theta_r$ is a weight parameter for the $r^{\text{th}}$ fidelity parameter, and $l_r$ and $l$ are kernel hyperparameters which we discuss later.
 Similar to Kernel 1, a greater $\theta_r$ allows for greater sensitivity of the discrepancy $\delta$ to the $r^{\text{th}}$ fidelity parameter.
-We can again show that with this kernel \eqref{eq:kernel_2}, the two properties \eqref{eq:limiting} and \eqref{eq:limiting2} for bias $\delta$ are satisfied, meaning such a kernel also captures the desired prior information on numerical convergence.
+We can again show that with this kernel \eqref{eq:kernel_2}, the two properties \eqref{eq:limiting} and \eqref{eq:limiting2} for bias $\delta$ are satisfied.
+This follows from the observations that $K_{\mathbf{t}}(\mathbf{t}',\mathbf{t}')$ approaches 0 as $\mathbf{t}' \rightarrow \mathbf{0}$, and that given non-zero entries in $\mathbf{t}'$, $K_\mathbf{t}(\mathbf{t}',\mathbf{t}') \neq 0$ (see Appendix for further discussion).
+Such a kernel choice thus captures the desired prior information on numerical convergence.
 With Kernel 2, the resulting prior process on discrepancy $\delta$ can be viewed as a multivariate extension of a standard Brownian motion model \citep{durrett2019probability}, and extends the non-stationary model \eqref{eq:nonstationary} in \cite{tuo2014surrogate}, which tackled only the case of one fidelity parameter.

 Kernel 2 has several appealing features for conglomerate multi-fidelity emulation, particularly when the multiple stages are performed \textit{sequentially} over time (see Scenario 2 at the start of the section).
 One can show that the parametrization of this kernel is directly inspired by (and thus can capture prior information on) standard numerical convergence results for multi-stage simulators.
 To see why, consider first the simple setting of a \textit{single} fidelity parameter $t$, and let $v_0$ and $v_t$ be the exact and simulated solutions at fidelity $t$ respectively.
 In the case of finite element analysis (where $t$ is the mesh grid size), it is well-known \citep{brenner2008mathematical} that the numerical error of the simulator can be upper bounded as: